kishansairam9/ShardedKVStore/README.md

 - Install go lang from official site, setup env variables as required for using modules
 - Run `go mod tidy` inside main directory to fetch all required packages
-- Install pipenv on your system, and use it to install dependencies from provided Pipfile and then run pipenv shell from repo root to activate virtual env
+- Install pipenv (pip3 install pipenv) on your system, and use it to install dependencies from provided Pipfile
+    - Run `pipenv sync --python $(which python3)` from root of repo
-    - If pipenv complains about specific version 3.9, ignore it and force python version using `-python` flag, any version >=3.7 should work hopefully
+    - If pipenv complains about specific version 3.9, ignore it.
+We force python version using `-python` flag, any version >=3.7 should work hopefully
+- Run pipenv shell from repo root to activate virtual env

 ### KVStore Server